omniaintranet/OmniaDocsG2/setup/setup-viva-engage/index.rst

 .. image:: setup-viva-1.png

 This is the info you have to enter.
 Note the question marks.
-You can click the, for instructions.
+You can click them for instructions.

 .. image:: setup-viva-2.png